 Breed Rating (1 Reviews)

-Originating from Wales, the Sealyham Terrier's exact origins are a mystery.
-In the 1800's the first documented case of the breed was recorded by Captain John Edwardes of Sealyham who worked for 40 years to establish the breed we know today.
-They were bred to hunt vermin around the home and farms.
-Going to ground after fox and badger was common place, but they also excelled at hunting otter.
-Their popularity has waned and they are classes as quite rare nowadays.
+This breed comes from Wales, though its exact origins remain unknown.
+Sometime in the 1800s the first documented case of the breed was recorded by Captain John Edwardes of Sealyham who spent 40 years of his life working to produce the breed we know today.
+They were bred to hunt vermin around the home and on farms.
+They were often used to hunt badger and fox, though they also excelled in otter hunting.
+Their popularity waned and nowadays they are quite rare.

-Sealyham Terriers have a calm and loving temperament.
-For a terrier they are less jumpy and boistrous but can still get involved with a good chase around the garden.
-They will be devoted to their family but like most terriers will be tricky to train.
+Sealyham Terriers are calm and loving dogs.
+They are less jumpy and boisterous than must terriers, but still love a good chase around the garden.
+They become to their family, but like most terriers they are difficult to train.
 In this case plenty of positive reinforcement and consistent rules will help you gain the respect of your Sealyham Terrier.

-Health problems that may affect Sealyham Terriers include lens luxation (detachment of lens inside eye which can cause blindness), glaucoma, cataracts, progressive retinal atrophy (PRA: degeneration of the retina which can lead to blindness), inherited deafness, allergies, intervertebral disc disease (pressure on spinal cord which can cause paralysis), canine hip dysplasia (CHD) and luxating patella (dislocation of the knee cap).
+Sealyham Terriers can be prone to lens luxation (detachment of lens inside eye which can cause blindness), glaucoma, cataracts, progressive retinal atrophy (PRA: degeneration of the retina which can lead to blindness), inherited deafness, allergies, intervertebral disc disease (pressure on spinal cord which can cause paralysis), canine hip dysplasia (CHD) and luxating patella (dislocation of the knee cap).

 - Status: Rare